-Get your pizza craving sorted here: choose any pizza on a cauliflower and psyllium husk base for an additional R15.
-Or, go for the mussel pot – fresh mussels steamed in tomato broth (R110) – or banting salad with mixed leaves, boiled eggs, artichokes and parmesan.
+Choose any pizza on a cauliflower-and-psyllium-husk base for an additional R15; alternatively, go for the mussel pot (fresh mussels steamed in tomato broth for R110), or banting salad of mixed leaves, boiled eggs, artichokes and parmesan.

 The Mad Italian (Umhlanga)

 Given that most Italian menus seem to centre on pizza and pasta, you’ll be delighted to know that this Durban North eatery has designed a more diverse LCHF menu.
 Highlights include carpaccio served with salsa verde and parmesan shavings (R58.95) and chicken breasts served with a creamy shrimp, prawn and garlic sauce (R91.95).